 Later today in Cape Town Bruce Springsteen and the E Street Band start off a four-date concert tour of South Africa–the first time ever Springsteen and his band will perform in South Africa.
 The Cape Town dates are in Bellville, which looks and feels a lot like New Jersey, BTW.
-The tour will end with a concert in Soweto next Saturday.
+The tour will end with a concert in Soweto next Saturday (in the same mega stadium where the World Cup final took place in 2010).
 To coincide with this historic moment, Backstreets.com, a site focusing on New Jersey music, posted the transcript of a radio interview with Steven Van Zandt (Little Steven), Springsteen’s longtime guitar player.
 In the interview, Van Zandt recalls his longtime involvement with South Africa, and his role in uniting American musicians against Apartheid.
 The highlight of the campaign was the 1985 song “Sun City,” which featured at least 50 odd musicians, including Springsteen, Run-DMC, Pete Townsend, Joey Ramone and Afrika Bambataa, and which–via MTV and BET (radio didn’t want to play it: “It was too black for white radio, too white for black radio”)–introduced a whole new generation of Americans to what was going on in South Africa.
 A lot of this is known from a book, Sun City: The Making of the Record (1985), written by Dave Marsh, a Van Zandt collaborator.
 But it is when Van Zandt starts talking about Paul Simon that it gets interesting.
 I’ve embedded that section below.

-Basically, the set up is this: In the early stages of the project, Van Zandt traveled to South Africa, where he met with black activists and experienced the effects of Apartheid first hand.
+Basically, the set up is this: In the early stages of the project, Van Zandt traveled to South Africa, where he met with black activists (AZAPO, a rival liberation movement to the ANC) and experienced the effects of Apartheid first hand.
 In one scene, he goes to Soweto (check his description of 1980s Soweto: “… you’d see, like, two or three feet of fog all over the ground.
 No lights”) to meet more people and talk about the cultural boycott.
 Paul Simon, meanwhile had defied the cultural boycott, and traveled to South Africa to record with South African musicians for his Graceland album.
-The interviewer, whose contributions are in bold, is Marsh:
+The interviewer’s contributions are in bold:

 So I snuck in and met with AZAPO, the Azanian People’s Organisation, who were like a more radical, violent version of our Black Panthers.
 They were actually on the front lines blowing shit up and stuff like that.
 And I had to plead my case to them, because they were sort of the hard line.
 And I said to them, “Look, all due respect, man, you’re not gonna win this fight.
 I don’t blame you for picking up guns and defending yourselves.”
 Because it was brutal; the regime down there was brutality.
 “I don’t blame you, but you’re not gonna win.
 You cannot win this way.
 Let me please try my idea, and I’m gonna win this war for you in the media, on TV.”